 For example, the Orka did not exist at the beginning.
 The Oxygen team had two large baskets, one to develop an open banking platform, and the second to provide information services to different groups and companies.

 Due to team expansion, one of the baskets was broken down and a new team called “Orka” was created.
-In this new team, there are people from different groups (operations, data, etc.) to complete an end-to-end process.
-First, speed up service delivery, and secondly, reduce hand-over.
+This new team has people from different groups (operations, data, etc.) to complete an end-to-end process.
+First, speed up service delivery, and second, reduce hand-over.

 What is the next step?